The Quest for a Sustainable Future

 - What are some meaningful metrics for assessing sustainability?

 - To what extent is sustainability a scientific problem versus a social issue?

-PSYC23500 Conservation Psychology: Psychology for a Sustainable World (QUEST FOR SUSTAINABLE FUTURE; SO)
+PSYC23500 Conservation Psychology: Psychology for a Sustainable World (QUEST FOR SUSTAINABLE FUTURE/SOCIAL SCIENCES)

 This course will revolve around the question, “How can we effect human behavior change so that we can live sustainably on the planet?”
 The many ways in which psychology can help answer this question will be examined.
 Readings from ecopsychology writers, biologists and ecologists, as well as empirical research in psychology, will be interpreted and critically assessed.
 Films in class predispose the connection between values, attitudes, beliefs and behaviors.
 All of these resources will signify that when it comes to sustainable behavior choices, values don’t always predict behavior.